 Last week I attended the Paris Open Source Summit, were I saw things as interesting and diverse as autonomous tractors, Open Source legal support and “degooglized Internet” visions.
 Please read that other post to know more.
 Here, I am only going to describe one other moment of POSS 2016, about two other arguments I care a lot about, and on which I wouldn’t mind working again, even if these days I am mostly busy with Digital DIY.

-- On November 4th, 2016, I was invited to attend the Conference by the Pontifical Lateran University on “Core Values - The Transmission of Values in Digital Age”.
+On November 4th, 2016, I was invited to attend the Conference by the Pontifical Lateran University on “Core Values - The Transmission of Values in Digital Age”.
 I was very happy to go, because I’ve been studying the relations between Catholicism and (open) digital technologies for more than ten years now (see links below).
 I have listed in a separate post the most interesting things I was happy to hear at the Core Values conference.
 Here, instead, I’d like to mention, and explain, the things that I did not find in the event.

 “Star Trek creator didn’t have a clue of how computer actually work, and how to preserve digital documents, and the curators of his estate weren’t much better”: this should be the appropriate title for the story titled “How Star Trek creator Gene Roddenberry’s words were freed from old floppy disks”. (but see the important update below!)

 This was the abstract of a talk I proposed for a Network Politics Conference in 2011.
 The talk wasn’t accepted, but I’d like to restart a conversation on this topic, so here it goes.

 (this is a reformatted/expandedq version of a comment I made in November 2013 on the Libre Office mailing list)

 (this is something I wrote in 2007.
 Everywhere you read “OO.o” you can (and should) replace it with “Apache OpenOffice or Libre Office”.
 See the bottom of the page for the origin and history of the text)